davidcoates/praxis/issues.md

 Type defaulting is bad.
 In haskell it is mostly done for Num.
 How to avoid but still have nice numeric literals?
+Int vs Integer for literals , right now it isn't consistent.

+To avoid linear functions, functions shouldn't capture linear types.
+So we can share and drop functions.